Printer Friendly PDF

 - Difficulty having an erection

-- Eat five or more servings of fruits and vegetables daily.
-Tomatoes, cauliflower, and broccoli are rich in substances that may help prevent prostate cancer.
+- Eat plenty of fruits and vegetables daily.
+Tomatoes, soybeans, cauliflower, and broccoli are rich in substances that may help prevent prostate cancer.

 - Consumption of soy products may reduce risk of prostate cancer.